AFulgens/ultimate-deutsch/sources/word-lists/a1/addendum.md

 - 2nd meaning of "ankreuzen" ("gegen den Wind segeln") is currently omitted in the notes.
 - 4th, 5th meaning of "aufstehen" ("auf etwas stehen; aufruhen", resp. "offen stehen, geöffnet sein") have their perfect form with "ist" instead of "hat".
 These forms are currently omitted in the notes.
-- "Essen (Eigennamen)" is not included in A1.
+- "(das) Essen (Eigennamen)" is not included in A1.
-- "Gewicht (Horn)" is not included in A1.
+- "das Gewicht (Horn)" is not included in A1.
-- "Gruppe (Graben)" is not included in A1.
+- "die Gruppe (Graben)" is not included in A1.
+- "die Kunde (Nachricht)" and "die Kunde (Kundschaft)" are not included in A1.

 ## Länder